-HIST 321U Moments in Time: History of Europe
+HIST 321U Moments in Time I: World History

-Using important events in European history, explores both content and method of historical study.
-Generally following the underlying teaching principle of the public radio program A Moment in Time, allows student to examine events such as the Titanic sinking, English Civil War, Enlightenment and Renaissance in their historical context and take first steps toward becoming historian.
+Using important events in world history, the couse explores both content and method of historical study.
+Generally following the underlying teaching principle of the public radio program A Moment in Time, allows students to examine events in their historical context and take first steps toward becoming historians.
 3 sem. hrs.

-HIST 322U Moments in Time II: History of the United States
+HIST 322U Moments in Time II: History of the Americas

-Using important events in American history, exploring both content and method of historical study.
-Generally following teaching principle underlying public radio program A Moment in Time, examines events such as Age of Exploration, American Revolution, slavery, Civil War, Scopes Monkey Trial, Trail of Tears and demise of George Armstrong Custer in their historical context.
+Using important events in the history of the Americas, this course explores both content and method of historical study.
+Generally following the underlying teaching principle of the public radio program A Moment in Time, allows students to examine significant events in the Americas in their historical context.
 3 sem. hrs.